WelfzTwingoFurs/WegTek3D/README.md

 FEATURES:
 -Polygon world with height;
--Flying up and down & looking up and down;
+-Flying up & down, looking up & down;
 -Field of view (FOV), draw distance options;
 -Clipping (vertexes behind camera don't distort);
--Z_Index sorting
+-Z_Index sorting (Polygons in front of polygons behind);
 -Screen resizable to any size;
 -Viewbobbing, viewrolling options;
--Scrolling sky texture, floor texture;
+-Scrolling sky texture & stretch options, floor texture;
--Changeable textures of any size.
+-All changeable textures to any size;
+-Map using draw_line, 2D & 3D options.

 IMPERFECTIONS:
+-No Y FOV;
 -No collision;
 -No sprite objects;
--Only 1 texture at a time;
+-Only 1 texture at a time (lazy, it just needs configuring);
--No culling (Objects behind others still render);
--No camera-edge clipping (polygons outside screen still render);
 -Heavy texture distortion up-close;
 -Non-square polygons don't texture properly (& intervenes with clipping);
+-No camera-edge clipping (polys outside screen still render);
+-No culling (polygons behind others still render);
 -Draw distance innacurate to value (depending on Angles FOV);
--No Y FOV;
+-Floor texture position slightly innacurate to aspect ratio;
 -Feet when you look down, draw distance fading, depth-shading options, have been deactivated;
 -No in-game options (all settings in editor).